Showcase

 If you enjoy reading our Showcase, please feel free to share, and let us know on Facebook or on Twitter.

-From ‘Poetry Extract’– included in the showcase
+From ‘Untitled: a forthcoming poetry collection’– included in the showcase

 Previous Showcase Authors